amisa/feathers-authentication-keystone/README.md

 ### Verifier

-This is the verification class that receives the JWT payload (if verification is successful) and either returns the payload or, if an `id` is present in the payload, populates the entity (normally a `user`) and returns both the entity and the payload.
+This is the verification class that receives the users identity (if verification is successful), populates the entity (normally a user) and returns both the entity and the payload.
 It has the following methods that can all be overridden.
-The `verify` function has the exact same signature as [passport-jwt](https://github.com/themikenicholson/passport-jwt).

 ```js
 {